dansmyers/Simulation/1-Python_and_Descriptive_Statistics/README.md

 10. **Histograms** as visualizations of a quantitative data set.
 Again, know how to interpret them and create them in `matplotlib`.

+11. The concept of the **normal distribution** and the **z-score** of an observation.

+12. The **t-distribution** and how to use it to construct confidence intervals (we'll primarily practice this in class).

+13. A general statement of the **Central Limit Theorem** and an explanation for why it's useful.

 ## Resources